wbamberg/idl-reference/docs/nsINetUtil.md

 its inner URIs has the given protocol flags.
 This will QI aURI to
 nsINestedURI and walk the nested URI chain.

-@param aURI the URI in question
-@param aFlags the flags we're testing for.

-@return whether any of the protocol handlers involved have all the flags
-        in aFlags.

 #### Parameters ####